 When I arrived in this café on my last day in Lisbon, immediately I blamed myself for not coming earlier.
 The owners take the business very seriously – in the best way possible.
 Stanislav Benderschi opened Fábrica Coffee Roasters in June 2014 on the Avenida de Liberdade, in the heart of Lisbon.
 He was influenced mostly by the German coffee scene and his approach is very similar to Lisbon’s Copenhagen Coffee Lab branch.
 He wants to help Lisbon’s coffee scene to get to the next level, and I think he is doing a great job.

 First of all, I noticed their splendid Probat roaster and a very intense smell of coffee.
 They also make both espresso, using La Marzocco GB5, and filter coffees.
 In contrast to the clean and light design of Copenhagen Coffee Lab interior, Fábrica Coffee Roasters brings a combination of red bricks and wood to make the café very cosy, despite its greater size.

-I ordered another kenyan V60 and the sweet pudding-filled traditional pastry I got to taste several times in Lisbon, Pastel de nata.
+I ordered another kenyan V60 and the traditional custard-filled pastry I got to taste several times in Lisbon, Pastel de nata.
 The rich fruity taste of coffee and the sweet, but not too sweet pastel worked very well together.
 So I got one more pastel, this time with a nice balanced espresso.
-I should mention I usually do not like sweet stuff, especially with pudding.
+I should mention I usually do not like sweet stuff, especially with custard.
 But those Portuguese pastels are absolutely outstanding.

 I left Portugal enticed by the growing specialty scene and the sweet treats, also hoping for further development of the service and more and more places popping up around this beautiful sunny city.
 Perhaps Lisbon will become as famous for its coffee as it is for its Pastels de Nata!